JavaScript is required

 Tips for mastering demonstrative adjectives

-Anyway, if you're serious about getting fluent in Spanish, Migaku's browser extension makes it super easy to learn these grammar patterns from real content.
+Anyway, if you're serious about getting fluent in Spanish, Migaku's browser extension and app make it super easy to learn these grammar patterns from real content.
 You can watch Spanish shows and instantly look up any word or phrase you don't know, building your understanding naturally.
 There's a 10-day free trial if you want to see how much faster you can pick this stuff up.

 Learn Spanish with Migaku